 Refractory cytopenia with multilineage dysplasia (RCMD) means that more than one type of blood cell is affected.

-There are no age or gender predilections with this myelodysplasia, Persians and Birmans appear to be slightly over-represented.
-Cats with feline immunodeficiency disease and feline leukemia are at greater risk of developing myelodysplasia.
+There are no age or gender predilections with this myelodysplasia, Persians, and Birmans appear to be slightly over-represented.
+Cats with feline immunodeficiency disease and feline leukemia are at higher risk of developing myelodysplasia.
 It may be primary or secondary.

 Primary myelodysplasia arises from mutations in the stem cells.

-Secondary myelodysplasia is due to myeloid leukemia, copper deficiency, exposure to toxins such as lead, nutritional deficiency or certain drugs including as chemotherapy or radiotherapy and the feline leukemia virus.
+Secondary myelodysplasia is due to myeloid leukemia, copper deficiency, exposure to toxins such as lead, nutritional deficiency or certain drugs such as chemotherapy or radiotherapy and the feline leukemia virus.

-Bone marrow biopsy: Your cat will be anesthetised and a needle will be inserted into the bone of the pelvis or the femur and into the centre where the bone marrow is located.
-The sample will be sent to a laboratory for evaluation.
+Bone marrow biopsy: Your cat will be anesthetised, and a needle will be inserted into the bone of the pelvis or the femur and into the centre where the bone marrow is.
+The sample will go to a laboratory for evaluation.
 The normal percentage of myeloid cells within the bone marrow is around 2-3%, a cat with myelodysplasia may have a much higher percentage of myeloid cells although it is possible for the myeloid cell numbers to be normal or even reduced.

-Blood smears to examine the morphology of the circulating blood cells where abnormalities may be found.
+Blood smears: To examine the morphology (shape and structure) of the circulating blood cells.

 Treatment depends on the type of myelodysplasia and the severity of the condition.

 Whole blood or platelet transfusions to maintain blood cell and platelet counts.
 Platelets don’t live for long so transfusions of platelets will need to be more frequent than whole blood.
-Cats receiving whole blood are at increased risk of iron overload.
+Cats who receive whole blood are at increased risk of iron overload.

-Immunosuppressive drugs may be prescribed, in some cases the cat’s immune system slows down production of blood cells.
+Immunosuppressive drugs can be prescribed if it is the cat’s immune system slows down the production of blood cells.

-Low dose chemotherapy may be administered orally or via injection, these drugs can help the cells of the bone marrow develop normally by killing rapidly dividing (abnormal) cells, and/or help prevent the disease progressing to acute myeloid leukemia (AML).
+Low dose chemotherapy administered orally, or via injection.
+These drugs can help the cells of the bone marrow develop normally by killing rapidly dividing (abnormal) cells, and help prevent the disease from progressing to acute myeloid leukemia (AML).

 There only cure for myelodysplasia is a bone marrow transplant.
-This is carried out in human cases, usually when the patient is young, however it is only experimental in cats.
+This is used in some human cases; usually when the patient is young; however, it is only experimental in cats.
 The procedure involves high doses of chemotherapy to destroy the patient’s own dysfunctional bone marrow cells, followed by a bone marrow transplant from a healthy cat.
 The procedure is highly intensive and not without risks.